 The celebrated Mozambican writer, Mia Cuoto, argues, among others, that it is essential that governments think in terms of the nation, not its elites.

 The film 'The Sound of Masks' explores dance, memory and the meaning of life, ancestry, culture and political struggle in postcolonial Mozambique.

 Structural Adjustment Programs, implemented by the World Bank and IMF in developing countries, leave the administrative state especially unequipped to deal with climate change.

 The films of Robert Van Lierop and Margaret Dickson chronicled anti-imperial struggles in Mozambique.

 Beyond immediate disaster relief, sustainable global responses to climate change require greater and more predictable funding to strengthen the resilience of the planet's most vulnerable regions.

-As Cyclone Idai swept across Mozambique, it encountered a state weakened by an extractivist development model and captured by global capital, leaving ordinary Mozambicans exposed.
+Cyclone Idai exposed a state weakened by an extractivist development model and captured by global capital, exposing ordinary Mozambicans.

 Mozambicans feel the death of the former leader of Renamo could put a wrench in the path towards a peaceful, democratic future.

 The violence of Mozambique's civil war between 1976 and 1992 is generally silenced.
 Very little of the war’s history has been written down.

 The dominant approach to revitalizing national parks is one-dimensional and sees local residents as obstacles rather than partners.